 Welcome to The Classical Girl, voted one of Feedspot’s Top Ballet Blogs.
 If you were drawn to this site it’s possibly for one of the following reasons: you’re interested in ballet; you like classical music, or you play the violin.
-Or because you, like myself, are struggling to negotiate this bumpy, tricky path called life, and maybe my musings on this journey will provide further illumination.
+Or maybe you just want to read something lively and intelligent, with twin dollops of humor and philosophy.
+Want a sampler?
+Check out some of my more popular blogs below!

 Take a look around, enjoy, cross-pollinate.
 Please don’t hesitate to contact me if I can feature something performing arts related that you’d love to have more information on.
-Come visit me on my Classical Girl Facebook page, as well, and if you like my blog here, I’d love you to “like” me there, too!
-If you prefer Twitter, my handle is @classicalgrrl — give me a follow and I’ll follow you back!
+Come visit me on my Classical Girl Facebook page, and if you prefer Twitter, my handle is @classicalgrrl — give me a follow and I’ll follow you back!

 Thanks again for stopping by.

 Good luck on the blog.

 Thank you, Mr. Rose.
 You are kind, indeed.
 Have you considered taking an adult beginning ballet class?
 I think you’d look fine in a pair of tights.
 Just maybe not the pink ones.

 Love the site!
 And the title – classy 🙂

 Aww, thank you!
 Or should I say, Namaste, Nettie? : )